karlcswanson/micboard/docs/electron.md

 The Micboard Server is written in python. [pyinstaller](https://pyinstaller.readthedocs.io/en/stable/) packages a python interpreter, micboard, and its dependencies into a single executable.

+The Electron wrapper is written in JavaScript.
+It provides a menubar app with access to micboard, the micboard configuration directory, and the micboard logs.

 ## Building the Electron Wrapper
 Here are the steps to generate `micboard-server.app`